androportal/anuduino/doc/getting_started.rst

      :height: 50
      :width: 50

-.. note:: change the port to your port /dev/ttyACM* or /dev/ttyUSB* or you might get error(1).
+.. note:: change the port to your port /dev/ttyACM* or /dev/ttyUSB* or you might get errors.

 Burning micronucleus.hex and setting fuses
 ------------------------------------------